 What started as an idea between two guys over coffee was blooming into something with genuinely disruptive potential – all thanks to this team of bright, energetic people who believed in it.

-“When I was first going to be introduced to Yishay, I thought he would just be a young kid with an idea,” says Josh Martow, part of the founding team.
-“But after meeting him and Eran, and hearing about their past experience, I quickly realized, ‘oh wait, this thing can be massive.’”
-Today, as Director of Business Intelligence, Martow continues to set his sights high for Thriver.
-“Our growth is motivating, and I’m still so excited to see how far we’ll go,” he says.
+“When I was first going to be introduced to Yishay, I thought he would just be another guy with an idea, but after meeting him and Eran, and hearing about their past experience, I quickly realized, ‘oh wait, this thing can be massive.’”

 Tal Brodsky, Senior Director of Business Development and another instrumental member of the founding team is similarly inspired by the evolution of the company.
 “We were scrappy in the beginning, and did everything ourselves.
 We’d say yes to client requests on the fly, and then figure out a way to make it happen.
 When I look back now, I’m able to see that we were creating something that didn’t exist before,” Brodsky says.
 “At Thriver, we really value client feedback, and we use that to help inform our evolution.
 While we’ve really matured as a team, and as a product, the vision that Eran and Yishay first set out still still guides us today,” he says.
 Eventually Thriver (formerly Platterz) moved into a bigger office and expanded their team across North America.
 In August, 2020, Thriver announced a $33M Series B funding round which led the company to their next chapter as Thriver to fuel a company culture revolution.